 The state of Hawaii will ONLY accept pre-travel test results from Trusted Testing and Travel Partners, Click here for list of trusted testing and travel partners.

-Beginning 24 November, travelers must have their negative test results prior to departing for the Hawaiian islands as an alternative to Hawaii's mandatory 14-day quarantine.
-If you are not able to show a negative test from one of the approved sources that was taken within the 72-hour period prior to departure, the state of Hawaii will require 14-day quarantine inside your hotel guestroom upon arrival.
+If you are not able to show a negative test from one of the approved sources that was taken within the 72-hour period prior to departure, the state of Hawaii will require 10-day quarantine inside your hotel guestroom upon arrival.
 You will not be allowed to re-test upon arriving in Hawaii.
-Those with test results in a pending status will be required to quarantine in their hotel guestroom for the state of Hawaii's 14-day quarantine.
+Those with test results in a pending status will be required to quarantine in their hotel guestroom for the state of Hawaii's 10-day quarantine.

 Military Official Travelers (PCS, TDY, etc.):

 a.
 The US Military still requires active duty Service Members to complete a 14-day restricted movement upon arrival in Hawaii.

 b.
 Arriving DOD Civilians and Contracts fall under Hawaii State jurisdiction and are not subject to the Military 14-day restricted movement if they arrive with a negative pre-travel test from a Trusted Testing & Travel Partner and are enrolled in the Hawaii Safe Travels data base.

 c.
 Arriving active duty PCS Family members also fall under Hawaii State jurisdiction and are not subject to the Military 14-day restricted movement if they arrive with a negative pre-travel test from a Trusted Testing & Travel Partner and are enrolled in the Hawaii Safe Travels data base.